The BEST Valentine’s Heart Sugar Cookies are fun to make and extra tasty! Share these heart sugar cookies with your sweetheart!

 Alright let’s make the best sugar cookies!

-- Process some sugar in a food processor to make ultra-fine (but not powdered sugar cookies)
+- Process sugar in a food processor to make ultra-fine (but not powdered sugar cookies)

-- Then add in cold butter, process, egg and vanilla, process, flour, baking soda, and baking powder and process.
+- Add in cold butter, process, egg and vanilla, process, flour, baking soda, and baking powder and process.

 - Divide dough in half then roll out and refrigerate for at least 1.5 hours.